zgulde/cods/docs/how-it-works.md

 in general:

 - automation of sshing into the server and running commands
-- Virtual Hosting with both nginx and tomcat
+- Virtual Hosting with nginx
-- nginx as a reverse proxy to the tomcat server
+- nginx as a reverse proxy to various application servers
+- static content served w/ nginx
+- a systemd service unit is created for each site to handle starting/stopping and logging for each site
-- ssl through nginx
+- ssl through nginx + letsencrypt
-- site creation sets up the virtual host on both tomcat and nginx, or just sets up nginx to host static files

 ## This Tool